-Five MountainStar hospitals recently achieved national accreditation by the Society of Cardiovascular Patient Care for improving care provided to patients diagnosed with atrial fibrillation and heart failure.
+Five MountainStar hospitals recently achieved national accreditation by the ACC Accreditation Services for improving care provided to patients diagnosed with atrial fibrillation and heart failure.
 A total of seven MountainStar Healthcare hospitals are also accredited by the SCPCP as Chest Pain Centers.
 Each hospital was recognized for improving the delivery of timely and effective treatment of chest pain including heart attacks.

 MountainStar is the only healthcare network in Utah to meet the rigorous criteria for all three accreditations in 2016.
 Those high-performing hospitals include St. Mark’s Hospital, Lakeview Hospital, Mountain View Hospital, Ogden Regional Medical Center and Timpanogos Regional Hospital.